SteveLauC/Notes/database/Database_System_Concepts/Ch24_Advanced_Indexing_Techniques.md

    1. It copes with changes in database size by **splitting and coalescing [bucket]s**

-   2. For split, every time, ONLY one bucket will be splitted (i.e., the overflow one), other buckets are not affected.
+   2. For split, every time, ONLY one bucket will be splitted and rehashed (i.e., the overflow one), other buckets are not affected

       > Rehashing is incremental, which is lightweight.